 Sleep Apnea Risk Calculator — Is Your Airway Silently Failing You?

 You snore.
 You wake up exhausted.
 Your partner has watched you stop breathing.
 You have high blood pressure that won’t respond to medication.
-These are not random problems — they are the warning signs of obstructive sleep apnea, and 80% of people who have it don’t know it.
+These are not random problems — they are common warning signs of obstructive sleep apnea, and research suggests most people who have it don’t know it.

 Sleep apnea (OSA) causes breathing to stop repeatedly during sleep — up to hundreds of times per night.
 The STOP-BANG tool below scores your risk 0–8.
 A score of 3 or above warrants GP evaluation.
 A score of 5 or above indicates 60–80% probability of moderate-severe OSA requiring urgent sleep medicine referral per AASM guidelines.
-Takes 3 minutes, completely free, same validated tool used by sleep specialists worldwide.
+Takes 3 minutes, completely free.
 Chung et al. (2008) · 93% sensitivity for moderate-severe OSA.

 STOP Questions